 The Law Office of Aaron D. Wersing PLLC

 Federal employees have unique rights unlike other employees, and many of those rights are governed by specific laws that are unique to federal employees.
-The Law Office of Aaron D. Wersing PLLC is dedicated to helping federal employees understand and protect their rights.
+The Law Office of Aaron D. Wersing PLLC and our team of experienced federal employment lawyers are dedicated to helping federal employees understand and protect their rights.

 Just like other employees, federal employees can face an array of challenges.
 When these challenges require you to file a lawsuit, an administrative complaint, or a claim for benefits, it is important that you have a knowledgeable advocate on your side.
 The Law Office of Aaron D. Wersing has experience with all types of legal issues affecting federal employees, including disability claims, discrimination and harassment, whistleblower claims, retaliation, wrongful termination, and other adverse employment actions.